 Reflex incontinence, also known as the spastic bladder, occurs when your bladder accumulates urine.
 And then an involuntary reflex leads to its contraction when you try to empty it.
 This condition usually develops when an injury to the spinal cord occurs.
 The injury is usually above the area that we know in medicine as the “T12” level.

 In all these types of male urinary incontinence, you may be able to benefit from the life-changing male external catheter from Men’s Liberty.
 Unlike condom catheters, certain prescription drugs, or adult diapers, this dignified solution has virtually no downsides.

 Don’t Let Male Urinary Incontinence Stop You From Living a Full Life!

 It is time to stop allowing male UI to rule your life.
-Like thousands of other satisfied men, you can discover Men’s Liberty as one the most convenient, dignified and reliable urinary incontinence products trusted by thousands of men, just like you.
+Like thousands of other satisfied men, you can discover Men’s Liberty.
+It is one the most convenient, dignified and reliable urinary incontinence products.
+A thousands of men, just like you, trust the product.
 To order now, call us at 888-412-9329 or visit us online.